etigerstudio/typora-misty-theme/README.md

 - Colors and layouts of math block on all platforms need to be inspected and tuned.
 - Font fallback list and rendering effect has not been tested on *Linux*.
 - Text thickness & font family rendered may not be consistent on Windows of different builds or in different languages.
+- Colors of tooltips need to adjusted in dark mode.

 > Brought to you with ❤️ by E-Tiger Studio, 2017-2019.